J-Bockhofer/csvenum/README.md

 1. (Always) - Declaration of the enum with the given variants and doc-strings that include all properties + values

-2. (Option) - Variant name as and from str functions + std::fmt::Display impl that prints the name and all associated values to a string.
+2. (Option, true) - Variant name as and from str functions + std::fmt::Display impl that prints the name and all associated values to a string.

 3. (Always) - Declares property values as constants and as and from conversion function between them.
 You can opt to split the properties into separate files.

-4. (Option) - Generates an impl block for the enum that contains links to the property conversion functions, also generates a test module.
+4. (Option, true) - Generates an impl block for the enum that contains links to the property conversion functions, also generates a test module.

-5. (Always) - Generates a get all variants function -> [MyEnum; N_variants]
+5. (Always) - Generates a get_all_variants function -> [MyEnum; N_variants]

-6. ()
+## Known Issues

+1. Trailing commas in .csv - could fix but shouldnt really have them to begin with.

+2. Non-ASCII characters in identifiers.

 ## Future plans

-0. declare conversion fns as const? const fn number_from_repr(d: u8) -> Option<Number> {
-    Number::from_repr(d)
-}

-0. Need to deal with trailing commas in csv.

-0. Generate FromStr impl to check all associated string constants.
+0. bools

 0. Check u-numeric values for sign.

-0. check [strum](https://crates.io/crates/strum) for more trait impls
+1. Dedicated Column for Ord implementation

+2. Generate FromStr impl to check all associated string constants.

-1. Provide `OnceLock` wrappers for non-const statics.
+3. Provide `OnceLock` wrappers for non-const statics.

-2. impl custom Ord as special column of usize.

-3. Option on data for missing values.
+4. Option on data for missing values.

-4. BTrees and HashMaps for large datasets.
+5. BTrees and HashMaps for large datasets.

 Please report any issue you find or suggestion you have to further improve this tool!

 ### Why not as a macro?